Cloud-Awesome/Cloud-Awesome/README.md

 ### Hi there 👋

-I'm a developer and technical architect, working primarily for central government and financial services in the UK.
+I'm a developer and technical architect, working primarily for central government, health and financial services in the UK.
 I specialise in the Microsoft cloud space - Azure, Dynamics365 and Business intelligence

 Here's some of the (largely extracurricular!) projects I'm working on